Naemyŏngbu: Kunggwan

-Court ladies of the senior 5th to junior 9th ranks were recruited through various processes depending on the role.
-They were originally selected from among female servants who worked for public offices or the daughters of gisaeng, but gradually daughters of respectable families came to be recruited.
-To avoid their daughters being taken into the palace, many such families married off their daughters very young, leading to a revision to the State Code that girls born to good families would not be recruited.
-However, Lee Bae-yong suggests that this rule probably only applied to court ladies of the lower ranks, whereas those working closely with the King or Queen potentially continued to be recruited from good families.
+Court ladies of the senior fifth to junior ninth ranks were recruited through various processes depending on the role.
+They were originally selected from among government slaves or the daughters of gisaeng, but gradually daughters of respectable families came to be recruited.
+To avoid their daughters being taken into the palace, many such families married off their daughters at very young ages, leading to a revision to the State Code according to which girls born into good families would not be recruited.
+However, Lee Bae-yong suggests that this rule probably only applied to court ladies of the lower ranks, whereas those working closely with the royal family potentially continued to be recruited from good families.

 Girls were recruited between ages 4 to 10, and successful candidates were bound to live their entire lives in the palace.
-The young girls were trained in their duties and taught to write in Korean vernacular script, as well as some Chinese characters.
-They began formally working around ages 11 to 12, with a coming-of-age ceremony held when they turned 18.
+The young girls were trained in their duties and taught to write in the Korean vernacular script, as well as some Chinese characters.
+They began formally working around ages 11 to 12, with a coming-of-age ceremony held when they reached adulthood.

 A woman only became eligible to hold the rank of sanggung (senior 5th) after 35 years of service.
-Both the head sanggung as well as the sanggung who personally attended the King or Queen could hold tremendous influence and power, but they typically lost it if a new monarch or consort was installed.
+Both the head sanggung as well as the sanggung who personally attended the king and queen could hold tremendous influence and power during the tenures of their masters.